Thevitebsk/true/README.md

 | 0-9 | Pushes a number to the stack
 | , | Gets input and gets set as input variable's value
 | : | Duplicates the top value on the stack
+| ' | Removes the first character in the input variable and push it to the stack
 # Examples
 Hello world